-Winter in Katy isn’t quite over yet.
+Winter in Longview isn’t quite over yet.
 Mother Nature can often be unpredictable.
 While it could be nice one day, the next day could surprise us with snow.
 When this happens, you can help elude the need for unexpected furnace service by taking a couple precautions.

 The exhaust from both conventional furnaces and high-efficiency furnaces is pushed outside of your home.
 But, there is a difference between these two.
 High-efficiency furnaces also bring fresh air from the outside into your house, which means it’s vital for air to be able to move freely to ensure correct and safe operation.